-Bernard was also involved with teacher training.
+Bernard was subsequently involved with teacher training.
 Specifically, he conducted workshops on Creativity related topics for an interesting mix of in-service teachers which proved to be popular.
-Subsequently, Bernard supervised and mentored in-service teachers - from top-tiered schools such as Pui Ching Middle School, Yuet Wah College, Escola Portuguesa de Macau, etc. - enrolled in USJ´s one-year PGDE program.
+Bernard had supervised and mentored in-service teachers - from top-tiered schools such as Pui Ching Middle School, Yuet Wah College, Escola Portuguesa de Macau, etc. - enrolled in USJ´s one-year PGDE program.
 His supervisory support included a high degree of academic challenge, substantial mentor‐mentee interaction, and encouragement to explore research proven experiential pedagogies which led to an enriching PGDE educational experience.
-Needless to say, most of mentees flourished under his mentorship, completed their postgraduate studies with confidence and success, and eventually found better teaching careers in Macau and beyond.
+Needless to say, most of his mentees flourished under his mentorship, completed their postgraduate studies with confidence and success, and eventually found better teaching careers in Macau and beyond.

 Between 2010 to 2015, Bernard also coached Macau high-school science students for International Science Competitions with the following results:

 - REGIONAL CHAMPIONS in the 6th Underwater Robot Challenge 2011, Hong Kong.